-- Criminal justice social work services

-- Children and families social work services

-- Child Protection

-- Financial Inclusion Services

-- The Director is also responsible for and has delegated responsibility for certain services of NHS Ayrshire and Arran, both within North Ayrshire and on a pan-Ayrshire basis.
+) c Criminal justice social work services ) c Children and families social work services S A W The Director is also responsible for and has delegated responsibility for certain services of NHS Ayrshire and Arran, both within North Ayrshire and on a pan-Ayrshire basis.
 This Scheme of Delegation only details those Council functions which are delegated.
-See the North Ayrshire Integration Scheme and the NHS Ayrshire and Arran Scheme of Delegation for details of specific NHS delegations

-The Director is responsible for the leadership and co-ordination, planning and policy and the strategic and operational management of the following functions: -

-1. National Assistance Act 1948

-- Section 45 (The recovery of expenditure incurred under Part III of that Act where a person has fraudulently or otherwise misrepresented or failed to disclose a material fact). - Section 48 (The protection of property of a person admitted to hospital or accommodation provided under Part III of that Act.).

-2. Matrimonial proceedings (Children) Act 1958

-Section 11 (Reports as to arrangements for future care and upbringing of children).

-3. The Disabled Persons (Employment) Act 1958

-• Section 3 (The making of arrangements for the provision of facilities for the purposes set out in section 15(1) of the Disabled Persons (Employment) Act 1944).

-4. The Social Work (Scotland) Act 1968
+See the North Ayrshire Integration Scheme and the NHS Ayrshire and Arran Scheme of Delegation for details of specific NHS delegations The Director is responsible for the leadership and co-ordination, planning and policy and the strategic and operational management of the following functions:- 1.
+Nat tional Assistance Act 1948 J Section 45 (The recovery of expenditure incurred under Part III of that Act where a person has fraudulently or otherwise misrepresented or failed to disclose a material fact).
+Section 48 (The protection of property of a person admitted to hospital or accommodation provided under Part III of that Act.). ; 2.
+Matrimonial proceedings (Children) Act 1958 J Section 11 (Reports as to arrangements for future care and upbringing of -children).
+3. The Disabled Persons (Employment) Act 1958 J Section 3 (The making of arrangements for the provision of facilities for the purposes set out in section 15(1) of the Disabled Persons (Employment) Act 1944).
+1 4.
+The e Social Work (Scotland) Act 1968 Section 1 (The enforcement and execution of the provisions of the Social Work (Scotland) Act1968.)
+Section 4 (The making of arrangements with voluntary organisations or other persons for assistance with the performance of certain functions.)
+Section 5 (Local Authorities to perform their functions under the Act under the guidance of the Secretary of State.)
+Section 6B (Local Authority inquiries into matters affecting children.)
+Section 8 (The conducting of, or assisting with research in connection with functions in relation to social welfare and the provision of financial assistance in connection with such research.)
+Section 10 (The making of contributions by way of grant or loan to voluntary organisations whose sole or primary object is to promote social welfare and making available for use by a voluntary organisation premises, furniture, equipment, vehicles and the services of staff.)